GrHalbgott/GrHalbgott/README.md

 🕺💃 I would gladly have the chance to collaborate with you if you have some ideas for really anything, be it coding, making music or doing scientific work.

-🤔 Of course you can ask me anything, I am happy to get in touch with you! ✨

 How to reach me: <br/><br/>
 <a href="https://www.linkedin.com/in/nikolaos-kolaxidis/"><img width="32px" alt="LinkedIn" title="LinkedIn" src="https://www.vectorlogo.zone/logos/linkedin/linkedin-icon.svg"></a> &#8287;&#8287;&#8287;&#8287; <a href="mailto:niko.k@posteo.org"><img width="32px" alt="Mail" title="Mail" src="https://cdn-icons-png.flaticon.com/512/552/552486.png"></a>

-Looking forward to hear from you!
+Looking forward to hear from you! ✨
 </div>

 <p align="center">